-“ ‘Let’s Talk’ is inspired by our mahi and by the inspirational kaupapa at Ihumatoa,” he says.
+“ ‘Let’s Talk’ is inspired by our mahi and by the inspirational kaupapa at Ihumatoa,” says Taniora.

-“We want to encourage whānau to fight for what they believe in, and to remember that we all are hero’s, for our whānau, for our whenua, and most of all each other.”
+“We want to encourage whānau to fight for what they believe in, and to remember that we all are heroes, for our whānau, for our whenua, and most of all each other.”

-This is the second time MassMind have entered the E Tū Whānau Song competition.
+This is the second time MassMind has entered the E Tū Whānau Song Competition.